juanbecerra0/Nondeterministic-Finite-Automata/README.md

 ## Overview

 Nondeterministic Finite Automata builds off of our previous DFA assignment, which allowed a user to create a finite-state machine and test a list of strings on it to see if the machine would accept them.
 While NFA’s and DFA’s are equivalent in power, it’s often easier to develop a non-deterministic machine and converting it into a deterministic machine for real-world applications.
-One of the biggest features of this assignment is allowing users to create an NFA that can easily be converted into a DFA with a single method, getDFA(), which in turn calls several other useful functions, like getToState(from, symb) and eClosure(state).
+One of the biggest features of this assignment is allowing users to create an NFA that can easily be converted into a DFA with a single method, getDFA(), which in turn calls several other useful functions, like getToState(from, symb) and eClosure(state). <sup><sup>Bette is butt.</sup></sup>

 ## Compiling and Using